nonskip/nonskip_classic_api/README.md

 # readpilot
-Your copilot for reading a books in English
+Your copilot for reading books in English

 > Python >= 3.9.12